dmitriy-ivanovskiy/password-manager/README.md

 A secure, local password manager built with Flask that emphasizes security and ease of use.
 This application provides secure password storage with strong encryption, password generation, search functionality, and a mobile-friendly interface.

+## Live Demo

+Check out the live deployment of the application at: https://password-manager-c6vj.onrender.com/

 ## Installation

 1. Clone the repository: